nasirml/DeepNetAndBrain/README.md

 ### How to run
 Just run the main function.
 It will invoke the step 2 and you will see a plot in the paper.
-You can run any part of step 3 also, as in the main.py file.
+You can run any part of step 3 also, as the necessary data is provided.
 To run step 1, you need to have the input images and Caffe installed in your machine.
+You can also use your own texture dataset of images to find similarity with the brain.
+For now, we mostly consider texture images as V2 neurons are sensitive to texture type inputs.

 ### Note